mattcg/starttls/README.md

 });
 ```

-Note the first argument is non-null in the following cases:
+Note that the first argument is non-null in the following cases:

 - the certificate authority authorization check failed or was negative
 - the server identity check was negative